jjackson37/j-jackson.me/README.md

-# j-jackson.me
+# J-Jackson.me
 Personal website source code.
+Managed using Jekyll.
-Very early WIP, will eventually be managed using https://jekyllrb.com/
+Hosted using AWS, using S3, Route 53, CodeBuild, and CodeDeploy in order to auto-deploy from GitHub.